 While there are various technologies that give PV panels different aesthetics, all-black panels see the highest demand for residential homes as these tend to blend with roofs best.
 Even better, you can now get sunken panels that lie flush with the roof, which are even more unobtrusive.
 'If you’re working on, or replacing, your roof, this is a good time to install these,' says Ben.

 The key difference between solar thermal and photovoltaic panels is that solar thermal works on UV rays, rather than sunlight itself.
 This means they still work effectively in diffused, or lower levels, of sunlight.

 'This means that even on a light cloudy day, you’ll still generate a decent amount of energy from your panels,' says Richard Blackmore, renewable technical support at Gregor Heating.

-According to Richard, this setup should provide the bulk of your hot water from March through to September and October.
-‘During the winter the system will then act as a pre-heater, taking your water temperature up to about 30/35 degrees, until your boiler tops it up to the required temperature,’ he continues.
+According to Richard from Gregor Heating, this setup should provide the bulk of your hot water from March through to September and October.
+'During the winter the system will then act as a pre-heater, taking your water temperature up to about 30/35 degrees, until your boiler tops it up to the required temperature,' he says.